 Severe sore throat that lasts more than 48 hours, especially with a fever

 A significant rash, particularly when other symptoms are present

 Severe headache, especially with a fever

-If the initial screening of the camper shows no sign of the virus, a counselor will walk into camp with the camper and his bags where he will check-in with Trudy who will administer a complete health screening and check in all camper medicines.
+If the EMT's initial screening of the camper shows no sign of the virus, the camper and his parents may proceed to camp where they will check-in with Nurse Trudy who will administer a complete health screening and check in all camper medicines.